abougouffa/minemacs/docs/PACKAGES.md

 * `repo`: Running "repo" from Emacs
 * `jujutsushi`: Integrate `vc` and `project` with Jujutsu, a Git-compatible VCS that is both simple and powerful
 * `diffview`: View diffs side-by-side in Emacs
+* `difftastic`: A structural diff that understands syntax

 ## `me-window`
 * `ace-window`: Quickly switch windows in Emacs